-To summarize, I claim that 'fears' is ambiguous (or polysemous), contributing different relations to the propositions expressed by (9a) and (9b), and 'believed' is univocal, expressing the same relation in (6a) and (6b).
-This in turn explains why (9a) and (9b) can diverge in truth value and (6a) and (6b) cannot.
-More generally, I claim that there are two classes of verbs of propositional attitude (that take both NP and S complements), with the members of one class ambiguous in the way that we have claimed 'fears' is and the members of the other univocal in the way that we have claimed 'believed' is.
-In particular, here are some examples of members of the first class, ambiguous verbs of propositional attitude (henceforth AVPs): 'remember', 'fear', 'feel', 'understand', 'explain', 'expect', 'hear', 'mention', 'indicate', 'suspect', 'demand', 'desire', 'suggest', 'request', 'imagine', 'know', and 'recommend' (though if ATC is correct, some of these verbs-for example, 'remembers' and 'understand'-are not AVPs; see below).
-What is characteristic of verbs of this class is that the analogues of (9a) and (9b) containing them may exhibit substitution failure and so must express different propositions, as we saw in the case of (8a)/(8b) and (7a)/(7b).
-I claim that the reason such sentence pairs exhibit substitution failure is that the AVPs in them contribute relations to the propositions expressed by the a examples that differ from the relations they contribute to the propositions expressed by the b examples.
+To summarize, I claim that 'fears' is ambiguous (or polysemous), contributing different relations to the propositions expressed by 9a and 9b; and 'believed' is univocal, expressing the same relation in 6a and 6b.
+This in turn explains why 9a and 9b can diverge in truth value and 6a and 6b cannot.
+More generally, I claim that there are two classes of verbs of propositional attitude (that take both NP and S complements) where the members of one class are ambiguous in the way that we have claimed 'fears' is and where members of the other are univocal in the way that we have claimed 'believed' is.
+In particular, here are some examples of members of the first class, ambiguous verbs of propositional attitude (henceforth AVPs): 'remember'; 'fear'; 'feel'; 'understand'; 'explain'; 'expect'; 'hear'; 'mention'; 'indicate'; 'suspect'; 'demand'; 'desire'; 'suggest'; 'request'; 'imagine'; 'know'; and 'recommend', (though if ATC is correct, some of these verbs-for example, 'remembers' and 'understand'-are not AVPs).
+What is characteristic of verbs of this class is that the analogues of 9a and 9b containing them may exhibit substitution failure and so must express different propositions, as we saw in the case of 8a/8b and 7a/7b.
+I claim that the reason such sentence pairs exhibit substitution failure is that the AVPs in them contribute different relations to the propositions expressed by the a examples than to the propositions expressed by the b examples.